Skip to content

 install with bioconda

-An experimental Linux pipeline optimized for haploid fungi, enabling rapid genus-level identification of multiple genomes with uncertain classification at a user-defined taxonomic level.
+An experimental Linux pipeline optimized for haploid fungi, enabling rapid genus-to-species-level identification of multiple genomes with uncertain classification at a user-defined taxonomic level.
 Additionally, it extracts sequences of interest for manual review.
 Sequences should be single-copy and taxonomically informative.

 Requires: